rust-unofficial/patterns/patterns/strategy.md

 Serde crate is a good example of the `Strategy` pattern in action.
 Serde allows [full customization](https://serde.rs/custom-serialization.html) of the serialization behavior by manually implementing `Serialize` and `Deserialize` traits for our type.
+For example, we could easily swap `serde_json` with `serde_cbor` since they expose a similar method.
+Having this makes the helper crate `serde_transcode` much more useful and ergonomic.

 However, we don't need to use traits in order to design this pattern in Rust.